Classification and arithmeticity of toroidal compactifications with $3\bar{c}_{2}=\bar{c}^{2}_{1}=3$: The Bielliptic Case and Four More Examples

 \begin{proposition} No $\zz / 2 \zz\times\zz / 2 \zz$ bielliptic surface can determine a smooth toroidal compactification of Euler number one. \end{proposition} \begin{proof} By Lemmas \ref{first2cusp} - \ref{first1cusp}, it suffices to consider the one cusp case, where

-$C_1^2 = 12$, and $C_1$ has a regular singular point of degree four.
+$C_1^2 = 12$, and $C_1$ has a regular singular point of {order} four.
 We have four possibilities:

-The first two cases are eliminated by Lemma \ref{Breduction}, and the third by Lemma \ref{Areduction}.
-For the fourth case we argue as follows.
+{The first three cases are eliminated by Lemma \ref{Breduction}.} For the fourth case we argue as follows.
 Note that in this case $C_{1}\cdot A=2$, which is a contradiction because we assumed that $C_{1}$ has a singular point of order four. \end{proof}

-\begin{proposition} No $\zz / 4 \zz\times\zz / 2 \zz$ bielliptic surface can determine a smooth toroidal compactification of Euler number one. \end{proposition} \begin{proof} By Lemmas \ref{first2cusp} - \ref{first1cusp}, it suffices to consider the one cusp case, where $C_1^2 = 12$ and it has a regular singular point of degree four.
+\begin{proposition} No $\zz / 4 \zz\times\zz / 2 \zz$ bielliptic surface can determine a smooth toroidal compactification of Euler number one. \end{proposition} \begin{proof} By Lemmas \ref{first2cusp} - \ref{first1cusp}, it suffices to consider the one cusp case, where $C_1^2 = 12$ and it has a regular singular point of {order} four.
 If

 with $C_1^2 = 12$, we have four possibilities: